 It seems that abroad, stereotypes about Switzerland appear in an amplified fashion.
 I think that this is understandable though, because the further (and longer) someone is separated from their "Heimat", the more these stereotypical memories prevail.

-At least this is what I experienced while living abroad: Over the years, memories of Switzerland boil down and become ever more generic.
+At least this is what I experienced while living abroad: over the years, memories of Switzerland boil down and become ever more generic.
 Swiss foods, holidays and traditions become essential.
 And even occasional Swiss folk music becomes an option!

-Bruno's Cafe & Restaurant in Baguio, Philippines
+Has anyone else been to Bruno's Café & Restaurant in Baguio, Philippines?